Nitrogen dioxide: Hydrolysis

+The nitrous acid further degrades to nitric acid and nitric oxide.

-This reaction is one of the steps in the Ostwald process for the industrial production of nitric acid from ammonia.
+These reactions underpin the Ostwald process for the industrial production of nitric acid from ammonia.
 This reaction is negligibly slow at low concentrations of NO_{2} characteristic of the ambient atmosphere, although it does proceed upon NO_{2} uptake to surfaces.
 Such surface reaction is thought to produce gaseous HNO_{2} (often written as HONO) in outdoor and indoor environments.

 Conversion to nitrates

 NO2 is used to generate anhydrous metal nitrates from the oxides: